shamim0754/AlgorithmDatastructure/readme.md

 ### Data Structure Type ###
 ![alt text](images/introduction-to-data-structures.gif)

+- Linear: A data structure is said to be linear if its elements form a sequential memory locations.
+The other way is to have the linear relationship between the elements represented by means of pointers or links.
+Ex- Array and Link List.

+Non-linear: A data structure is said to be non-linear if its elements a hierarchical relationship between elements such as trees and graphs.

 We will discuss important data  structure array, linked list, tree, graph

+### Data Structure Operations ###
+1. Traversing : print all the array elements one by one.
+2. Searching : Searches an element using the given index or by the value.
+3. Insertion : Adds an element at the given index.
+4. Update : Updates an element at the given index.
+5. Deletion : Deletes an element at the given index.
+6. Sorting : Managing the data or record in some logical order(Ascending or descending order).
+7. Merging : Combining the record in two different sorted data structure into a single sorted data structure.

 ### Array ###
 Array is a collection of elements of similar data type.